×

 Aerobic exercise benefits brain health at a cellular level.
 It gets the heart beating faster, so that more oxygen is supplied to the brain – this reduces inflammation and also improves cognitive function.

-Studies which follow large groups of people over many years have found that there is a lower incidence of Parkinson’s in those who reported moderate to high levels of physical activity in midlife.
+Studies that follow large groups of people over many years have found that there is a lower incidence of Parkinson’s in those who reported moderate to high levels of physical activity in midlife.
 Persons who exercised regularly and did develop the condition experienced slower progression of symptoms.

 Furthermore, studies of people with Parkinson’s disease have shown that regular exercise could slow down progression and improve quality of life.
-It is self-evident that building up endurance, muscle strength, and balance in the early stages of Parkinson’s will provide a reserve of physical function as the disease progresses.
+It is self-evident that building up endurance, muscle strength and balance in the early stages of Parkinson’s will provide a reserve of physical function as the disease progresses.

 Diet